EMDR for early trauma and neglect

 Resetting the Affective Circuits

-Clearing the early trauma by time windows
+Clearing the early trauma by time frame

 Assessment and readiness